 experience optimal health.

 Is Creamy Poppy Seed Potato Soup with Mushrooms Good for My Ayurvedic Diet?

 Find out by taking this free, easy quiz

-You'll learn your body type, and whether Creamy Poppy Seed Potato Soup with Mushrooms is a good fit for you.
+You'll learn your body type, and whether Creamy Poppy Seed Potato Soup with Mushrooms is a good fit for your body type.
 Time to complete: approximately 1 minute.

 AYURVEDIC MEDICINAL BIOCHARACTERISTICS

 What is the biocharacteristic theory of medicine?

 Functional Ayurveda helps you assess imbalances through 20 main biocharacteristics